This review was written in exchange for a complimentary rental of the JUCY Coaster campervan. All views expressed however are my own.

 At the back of the van there is a portable gas cooker complete with spare gas cylinders, a sink, hot plate area, all pots pans utensils and cleaning equipment, as well as a 50 litre fridge with a freezer section – this size fridge was enough to be able to store food for a whole week for me which was great!
 I only had to go food shopping twice during the whole trip, and having a fridge was a lifesaver as it meant I could have lots of healthy, fresh food on my trip and not have to resort to packaged and processed food.

 Some evenings I would cook kebabs or a burger on the free barbecues you see all around Australia (tip: remember to pack some tin foil so there is less cleaning at the end!).
 Other nights I would whip up a nice stirfry or something similar in the pan on the camper van stove.
 In the mornings in my van I would boil the kettle, have a cup of tea and make hard boiled eggs (and bacon the odd time for a nice treat!), and at lunch time I would prepare a sandwich or salad usually.
-I loved that you don’t need to change your diet and you aren’t restricted to just cooking simple recipes in the camper van – you can still be creative with your cooking, just remember there is only one stove!
+I loved that you don’t need to change your diet and you aren’t restricted to just cooking basic repetitive recipes or stodgy meals in the camper van – you can still be creative with your cooking and make delicious easy camping meals and low-carb meals – just remember there is only one stove!

 And of course it was great that all the kitchen equipment was included (all of it seemed very new too) as it meant I didn’t need to worry about bringing any of that on the trip!
 They even included cleaning products, a tea towel, strainer, a kettle, a giant sharing salad bowl, a can opener, a scourer and a dustpan and brush!
 Having all cooking and kitchen equipment available was great as it meant I could cook my own meals in the evenings and I didn’t have to eat out at all if I didn’t want to.
 Honestly if you are travelling on a budget or wanting to socially distance from people then a self-contained camper van is one of the absolute best ways to do it!